-Tom has worked extensively in the cultural and creative industries, in both the public and private sectors, for organisations at the forefront of digital culture, including: Arts Council England; The Culture Capital Exchange; BBC Online; the Institute of Contemporary Arts; Eyestorm; The Media Centre and Phoenix Square Film and Digital Media.
+Tom has worked in the public and private sectors for businesses including: Arts Council England; The Culture Capital Exchange; BBC Online; Institute of Contemporary Arts; Eyestorm (London and New York); The Media Centre (Huddersfield) and Phoenix Square Film and Digital Media (Leicester).

-He has delivered consultancy and design services to creative, cultural and design businesses and national agencies including Arts Council England (ACE) and the National Endowment for Science, Technology and the Arts (NESTA).
+He has been an adviser and consultant to Arts Council England, The Culture Capital Exchange and the National Endowment for Science, Technology and the Arts.

-In the following years he has been immersed in driving R&D, disruptive innovation, production and presentation of pioneering interactive digital arts content in gallery, online, mobile and live performance contexts.
+In the following years he has been immersed in driving R&D, disruptive innovation, the production and presentation of pioneering digital arts programmes in gallery, online, mobile, locative and live performance contexts.